zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2021_vis_loon.md

   pages:
   month:

-award: IEEE Vis 2021 Honorable Mention Award
+award: IEEE VIS 2021 Honorable Mention Award

 # Links to a project hosted on VDL, or else externally on your own site